suryapratapsingh26/multithreaded-proxy-server-with-cache/README.md

 - **Cache Management**: A custom singly-linked list acts as the cache.
 A `std::mutex` (`cache_lock`) protects it from race conditions.
 When the cache is full, the least recently used element is evicted to make space.
 - **Networking**: Uses the Windows Sockets API (Winsock) for network communication.

-## Limitations
-- The server only supports the `GET` method.
-Other methods like `POST`, `PUT`, etc., will be rejected.
-- Thread management is basic (`std::thread::detach`).
-A more robust server would use a thread pool for better performance and resource management.
-- The current implementation does not support HTTPS requests.